Celebration Days

 What should I talk about with the students?

-You should start by introducing yourself to the student(s) you are working with.
-Ask them about their name, the school they attend, and how their day is going so far.
-If you are not occupied with an activity, you can ask about their favorite hobbies, TV or movies, books or school subjects!
-Keep your topics general and broad and show interest and enthusiasm in speaking to the students.
-Feel free to talk about your experience as a college student at UMD, but remember to keep to age-appropriate topics.
+Start by introducing yourself to the students.
+Ask them about their name, the school they attend, and how their day is going.
+If you're not occupied with an activity, you can ask about their favorite hobbies, TV shows, movies, books, or school subjects!
+Keep the topics general, show enthusiasm, and engage in age-appropriate conversations.
+Feel free to share your experience as a college student at UMD!

 What do I do when I complete my shift?